 I assert most dynamic/runtime meta programming is done relatively immediately at program startup time, and then things settle down and start to look more static in nature–hence most of it could (in theory) be done just as well at compile-time (e.g. per the Rails example, by a pre-compilation “look at the database schema and generate code” code generation).

 To explain, I think a generic timeline for all meta-programming (either run-time or compile-time) is:

-In dynamic languages, 2 is done at runtime, so is very coupled with 3, to where people consider them the same thing–because they are.
-However, I naively think that 2 could run just as well at compile-time, after the programmer types, via compile-time meta-programming (either AST transformations or even more simple “just generate some source files” code generation).
+In dynamic languages, step 2 is done at runtime, so it is very coupled with step 3, to where people consider them the same thing (because, yes, they are).
+However, I naively think that step 2 could run just as well at compile-time, after the programmer types, via compile-time meta-programming (either AST transformations or even more simple “just generate some source files” code generation).

 Stringto add helper methods, after two weeks of uptime, there will suddenly be new methods popping up in

-Furthermore, if meta-programming is done at compile-time, then the result-program is also available at compile-time.
+Furthermore, if meta-programming (step 2) is done at compile-time, then the result-program is also available at compile-time.
 So now the compiler/type-aware IDE can type check your entire program, not just the parts that don’t use runtime